 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.

-- Bevacizumab may cause slow wound healing.
-It should not be given within 28 days of surgery or any test or any procedure requiring conscious sedation.
-If you must have emergency surgery or have an accident that results in a wound, tell the treating doctor that you are on bevacizumab.
-Call your cancer doctor as soon as possible for further orders.
+- Bevacizumab-xxxx may cause slow wound healing.
+It should not be given for at least 28 days before surgery, and for at least 28 days after surgery and until wound is fully healed.
+If you must have emergency surgery or have an accident that results in a wound, tell the doctor that you are on bevacizumab-xxxx.

 Treating Side Effects